JamesKindon/jkindon.github.io/blog/_posts/2023-09-21-hydejack-github-pages-docker-containers.md

 Some tools I have found very useful in my adventures:

--  [Visual Studio Code](https://code.visualstudio.com/) for post editing with markdown all in one extension and makrdownlint extension
+-  [Visual Studio Code](https://code.visualstudio.com/) for post editing with markdown all in one extension and markdownlint extension
 -  [Unstatic forms](https://un-static.com/) for handling the forms side of things if you want one
--  [Unsplash](https://unsplash.com/) for images of decent scaling
+-  [Unsplash](https://unsplash.com/) for images of decent quality
 -  [Docker](https://www.docker.com/) for running containers
 -  [Ruby Container Image](https://hub.docker.com/_/ruby) for jekyll
 -  [Github Utterances](https://github.com/utterance) for comments